-Dottie’s Cabbage Poultice
+Dotty’s Cabbage Poultice

 “We clean the cabbage leaves, dry them and then crush them well with a rolling pin so they are floppy and be moulded to the body.
 Once applied directly to the inflamed or infected area you cover the cabbage with something warm, I have used warm washcloths or a clean towel and a heat pack.

 The white towel that I’m lifting up has a gel heat pad wrapped in it and I have arranged this over the cabbage leaves that are on Dot’s wound site and butt to help relieve the pressure of infection.
-She is having a lovely rest on her back, a favourite sleeping position in happier days.” — Victoria, Dottie’s pawrent
+She is having a lovely rest on her back, a favourite sleeping position in happier days.” — Victoria, Dotty’s pawrent

 Dot’s Cabbage Poultice

 There are two ways to make a cabbage poultice: